egison/egison/design/type-pm-compatibility.md

 by producer and consumer, remain rigid even if they later occur in a consumer position during recursive decomposition.
 Repeated consumer variables must be solved consistently, and the occurs check remains active.

+Capability `Any` is a ground constructor, not an unsolved metavariable.
+Its wildcard behavior is limited to a literal `Any` node in the original consumer shape of this one-way judgment.
+Producer `Any` is rigid, as is every `Any` in symmetric capability unification and exact evidence merging.
+If a consumer variable is first bound to producer `Any`, a later occurrence of that variable must compare strictly with the saved `Any`; applying the substitution must not turn it into a new wildcard.
+Thus matching `Prod[Any, K]` against the consumer `Prod[kappa, kappa]` fails unless `K` is also `Any`.
+The original-node provenance and shared binding environment are retained across product-slot aggregation, nested `Matcher`/`MatcherSlot` types, and multi-parameter one-way matching.

 The capability check runs first.
 Its substitution is applied to constraints and both targets before the ordinary target equality is solved.
 The resulting